DylanJohnston/GmodSL2_complementary_code/README.md

 ### How to use

 K-theory-GmodSL2.ipynb is a file format to be used within a Jupyter Notebook.
 The code was produced here as it was the easiest way to work with SageMath on my Windows machine.
-To use, download the .ipynb file, open it on a Jupyter Notebook with a sagemath kernel. **This was originally run using SageMath-9.2**, however I see no reason why other versions would not work.
+To use, download the .ipynb file, open it on a Jupyter Notebook with a sagemath kernel. **This was run using SageMath-10.0**, however, I see no reason why other versions would not work.
 Note that the LiE package may need to be downloaded and installed as it is not a standard package.

 ### A final note